Nested Fitting

 Quick Start

-Nested fitting needs three input files:
+Nested fitting needs up to three input files:

 1. A training configuration — the same configuration file you would use for tadah train.
 See Configuration File for the full key list.

 2. A validation file — a list of validation datasets passed via the DBFILE keyword.
+Optional: only required when the loss uses validation-set metrics (PC_ERMSE, PC_FRMSE, …); a run whose loss comes entirely from PC_OBSERVABLE / PC_LAMMPS lines can omit --validation.

 3. An HPO configuration — the file documented on this page.
 Conventionally named config.hpo.